apache/shardingsphere/docs/document/content/overview/_index.en.md

 [![GitHub watchers](https://img.shields.io/github/watchers/apache/shardingsphere.svg?style=social&label=Watch)](https://github.com/apache/shardingsphere/watchers)
 [![Stargazers over time](https://starchart.cc/apache/shardingsphere.svg)](https://starchart.cc/apache/shardingsphere)

-ShardingSphere is an open-source ecosphere consists of a set of distributed database middleware solutions, including 3 independent products, ShardingSphere-JDBC, ShardingSphere-Proxy & ShardingSphere-Sidecar (todo).
+Apache ShardingSphere is an open-source ecosystem consisted of a set of distributed database middleware solutions, including 3 independent products, JDBC, Proxy & Sidecar (Planning).
-They all provide functions of data sharding, distributed transaction and database orchestration, applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud native.
+They all provide functions of data sharding, distributed transaction and database orchestration,applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud native.

-Aiming at reasonably making full use of the computation and storage capacity of the database in a distributed system, ShardingSphere defines itself as a middleware, rather than a totally new type of database.
+Aiming at reasonably making full use of the computation and storage capacity of database in distributed system, ShardingSphere defines itself as a middleware, rather than a totally new type of database.
 As the cornerstone of many enterprises, relational database still takes a huge market share.
-Therefore, at the current stage, we prefer to focus on its increment instead of a total overturn.
+Therefore, at current stage, we prefer to focus on its increment instead of a total overturn.

-ShardingSphere had graduated from [Apache Incubator](http://incubator.apache.org/projects/shardingsphere.html) on April 16 2020, is now officially an Apache Project!
+Apache ShardingSphere begin to focus on pluggable architecture from version 5.x, features can be embedded into project flexibility.
+Currently, the features such as data sharding, read-write splitting, multi replica, data encrypt, shadow test, and SQL dialects / database protocols such as MySQL, PostgreSQL, SQLServer, Oracle supported are all weaved by plugins.
+Developers can customize their own ShardingSphere just like building lego blocks.
+There are lots of SPI extensions for Apache ShardingSphere now and increase continuously.

+ShardingSphere became an [Apache](https://apache.org/index.html#projects-list) Top Level Project on April 16 2020.

-Welcome discuss with community via [shardingsphere dev mail list](mailto:dev@shardingsphere.apache.org).
+Welcome communicate with community via [mail list](mailto:dev@shardingsphere.apache.org).

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)
 [![Gitter](https://badges.gitter.im/shardingsphere/shardingsphere.svg)](https://gitter.im/shardingsphere/Lobby)